 It is very daring to go through this creative endeavor, almost always resulting in further development and inspiration.

-I wish to comment on a really wonderful article written by David Brooks that reviewed how American Christians, expecially evangelicals, have responded to “three big issues that have profoundly divided them: the white evangelical embrace of Donald Trump, sex abuse scandals in evangelical churches and parachurch organizations, and attitudes about race relations, especially after the killing of George Floyd.”
+I wish to comment on a really wonderful article written by David Brooks that reviewed how American Christians, especially evangelicals, have responded to “three big issues that have profoundly divided them: the white evangelical embrace of Donald Trump, sex abuse scandals in evangelical churches and parachurch organizations, and attitudes about race relations, especially after the killing of George Floyd.”
 David Brooks, NYT

 Having read his thoughtful article, asked myself this question.
 Is it legitimate, as Brooks was suggesting , to blame much of the current stress in our society to the failures of modernity?